How to avoid getting sick in India

 Many travellers can attest to suffering from some level of food poisoning in India at some stage in their travels.
 Those who have travelled in India and escaped unscathed should consider themselves to be incredibly fortunate.
 Delhi Belly in India not only comes with a range of horrid symptoms but usually, they take hold at the most inconvenient of times, in the most inconvenient locations.

-We’ll provide you with our best travelling in India tips as they relate to eating in India.
-From the safest foods to eat in India to what foods to eat when sick, and our important tips for what not to eat in India to give yourself the best possible chance at staying well.
+This isn’t meant to scare anyone from going.
+Rather, it’s a means of providing sound and informed information based on personal travels across India.
+To be forewarned, as they say, is to be forearmed.
+We’ll provide you with our best travelling in India tips as they relate to eating in India, from the safest foods to eat in India to what foods to eat when sick, and our important tips for what not to eat in India to give yourself the best possible chance at staying well.

 - Being sick in India isn’t pleasant